 Our gastrointestinal system, or gut, has been getting a lot of attention lately (the recent rise in popularity of the ancient drink kombucha is due to more than just its delicious taste).
-And with about 60 to 70 million Americans affected by digestive diseases and evidence suggesting that gut bacteria may play a role in obesity and diabetes, it’s easy to see why.
+And with about 60 to 70 million Americans affected by digestive diseases and suggesting that gut bacteria may play a role in and , it’s easy to see why.

 The gut comprises a group of organs that includes the mouth, esophagus, stomach, pancreas, liver, gallbladder, small intestine, colon, and rectum.
 It serves many essential roles, including the intake and absorption of nutrients and water.